Read This First

 Prompt 2: What actual ideologies or mythologies employ this same ontological buffet modus operandi?

-Cultural Legends such as the Loch Ness Monster or Bigfoot: practical stakes and consequences.
+The real issue is what Cultural Legends such as the Loch Ness Monster or Bigfoot changes once it becomes precise.

-The section turns on Cultural Legends such as the Loch Ness Monster or Bigfoot.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Cultural Legends such as the Loch Ness Monster or Bigfoot in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Cultural Legends such as the Loch Ness Monster or Bigfoot, Once the rational demand for evidential substantiation has been, and The Process of Constructing an Internally Logical Ideology.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Cultural Legends such as the Loch Ness Monster or Bigfoot, Once the rational demand for evidential substantiation has been, and The Process of Constructing an Internally Logical Ideology in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Creationism and Intelligent Design